NetworkBlockDevice/nbd/doc/proto.md

       along some details about the export.
 If the client did not explicitly request otherwise, these details are defined to be UTF-8 encoded data suitable for direct display to a human being.
+    - The experimental `SELECT` extension (see below) adds extra data to the end of this request.

 There are a number of error reply types, all of which are denoted by having bit 31 set.
 All error replies MAY have some data set, in which